salayhin/Event-Manager/README.md

 Event-Manager
 =============

-Parse Data from CSV File
+Simple Ruby Application for Parse Data from CSV File